 Like all nightshades, peppers love the heat.
 They thrive in daytime temps between 70 and 80 degrees.
 At night, they don’t like to get much cooler.

-If you plan to plant more than one pepper in each pot–something that is possible with non-bushy varieties of bell peppers and others–pick a pot with a diameter wider than a foot.
+If you plan to plant more than one pepper in each pot–something that is possible with non-bushy varieties of bell peppers and others–pick a pot with at least a foot in diameter.

 The soil inside pots is subject to a much different environment than the soil in a garden bed.
 There are no earthworms or other bugs available to aerate it.